Handling Customer Support Requests

 FIRST SET THE CATEGORY.
 Then use a ticket template when possible.

 1. Customer calls.
-Log into AT and click “+” sign to create new ticket.
+Log into Autotask and click “+” sign to create new ticket.
 (Customer is not automatically notified that a ticket has been created.)

-2. Customer sends email to Support@ address.
+2. Customer sends email to support@geekgirlsit.com address.
 Office admin (and customer) automatically receive a notification that a new ticket has been created.

 For tickets that are emailed in:

 If the contact is not in AT, the correct customer will not be set in the ticket.
 (In this case, Geek Girls will be set as the “customer.”)
-When this happens, for managed services customers, a ticket must be created to add the contact to the customer account.
-If the contact already exists but is using a different email address, you can add that email address to the existing Autotask contact as a second or third email, but verify that this is not a scam and that the person emailing us really is the contact they say they are.
+When this happens, a ticket must be created to add the contact to the customer account.
+If the contact already exists but is using a different email address, you can add that email address to the existing Autotask contact as a second or third email, but verify that this is not a scam and that the person emailing us really is the contact they say they are and really works for this customer.

 Tips for creating tickets based on user phone requests: